Background

 Expansion of Choices Offerings

-In 1992, the Choices Program launched an initiative to apply this same methodology to public programs that engaged general audiences in deliberation about the U.S.’s changing international role and implications for domestic policy.
+In 1992, the Choices Program launched an initiative to apply this same methodology to public programs that engaged general audiences in deliberation about the United States’ changing international role and implications for domestic policy.
 With support from the National Endowment for the Humanities, the Choices Library Program conducted multi-session series in more than 500 libraries in 38 states.

 In 1997, Choices began the Capitol Forum on America’s Future, a program to engage high school students and teachers from a range of school districts in each participating state in considering the future direction of U.S. policy.
-The Capitol Forum is a collaboration among the Choices Program, the Secretary of State in participating states, and other statewide organizations whose missions support international education and youth civic engagement.
+The Capitol Forum was a collaboration among the Choices Program, the Secretary of State in participating states, and other statewide organizations whose missions support international education and youth civic engagement.

 Choices launched its first online Scholars videos in 2007 to bring the expertise of scholars, practitioners, and policy makers into classrooms.
 Designed to enhance and expand the curriculum units, Choices Program videos are freely accessible to all.
 In September 2016, Choices created a new video portal that provides easy access to the Choices Program’s expanding collection of instructional videos (currently more than 1,800).
-The next step in video offerings is to create a stand-alone, searchable collection, which will be accessible directly from the Choices home page.

 After offering curriculum in several versions of iBooks and eTexts, the Choices Program launched its own Digital Editions format in 2018.
-Available on a subscription basis, Digital Editions allow the seamless integration of readings, images, and videos, and are compatible with Microsoft Word and Google Classrooms, along with many other learning management systems.
+Available on a subscription basis, Digital Editions allows the seamless integration of readings, images, and videos, and is compatible with Microsoft Word and Google Classrooms, along with many other learning management systems.
 In 2021, following a number of Digital Editions upgrades, the PDF format was retired.

 A New Affiliation with the Department of History

-Following 30 years of affiliation with the Institute for International Studies at Brown University (now the Watson Institute for International and Public Affairs), the Choices Program moved to the Brown University Department of History in 2018.
-Years of collaboration with faculty in the Department of History made this a natural move and the formal affiliation strengthened the connection between the Choices Program and history faculty, whose research informs Choices units.
+Following nearly 30 years of affiliation with the Institute for International Studies at Brown University (now the Watson Institute for International and Public Affairs), the Choices Program moved to the Brown University Department of History in 2018.
+Years of collaboration with faculty in the Department of History made this a natural move and the formal affiliation strengthened the connection between the Choices Program and History Department faculty, whose research informs Choices units.

 Choices Today